-Admissions for potentially preventable conditions Admissions for total vaccine- preventable conditions Admissions for total acute conditions Admissions for total chronic conditions
+Potentially preventable conditions - total Vaccine-preventable conditions Acute conditions Chronic conditions

 National 5,010 609 2,474 1,928

 Queensland 5,152 471 2,684 1,993

 Gold Coast 2,816 126 1,586 1,147

-Source.
-National Hospital Morbidity Database via Public Health Information Development Unit.
+Source: National Hospital Morbidity Database via Public Health Information Development Unit.
 This data set is a component of the minimum data set.

-Between July 2018 and June 2019, there were a total of 440 potentially preventable hospitalisations recorded for Aboriginal and Torres Strait Islander people in the GCPHN region, which represented 8.9 per cent potentially preventable hospitalisations of all admitted patient separations.
-This rate was slightly above the Gold Coast non-Indigenous rate of 22,915 potentially preventable hospitalisations or 7 per cent potentially preventable hospitalisations of all admitted patient separations.
+Between July 2018 and June 2019, there were a total of 440 PPH for Aboriginal and Torres Strait Islander people in the GCPHN region, which represented 8.9% PPH of all admitted patient separations.
+This rate was slightly above the Gold Coast non-Indigenous rate of 22,915 PPH or 7% of all admitted patient separations.

 The five leading categories for avoidable admissions amongst Aboriginal and Torres Strait Islander people during this period were:

-- Diabetes complications 55
+Diabetes complications: 55 admissions

-- Convulsions and epilepsy 48 admissions
+Convulsions and epilepsy: 48 admissions

-- Urinary tract infections 45 admissions
+Urinary tract infections: 45 admissions

-- Iron deficiency anemia 42 admissions
+• Iron deficiency anemia: 42 admissions

-- Cellulitis 40
+Cellulitis: 40 admissions

-The above potentially preventable hospitalisations all featured among the leading potentially preventable hospitalisations for non-Indigenous Gold Coast residents except for convulsions and epilepsy which was the ninth leading potentially preventable hospitalisation for non-Indigenous Gold Coast residents.
+The above conditions were also among the leading PPH for non-Indigenous Gold Coast residents, except for convulsions and epilepsy which was the ninth leading reason for PPH.